odino/odino.github.com/source/_posts/2012-07-15-what-is-agile.markdown

 I'm a pragmatic programmer, not a pragmatic agilist.

-If I had to be a pragmatic agilist during my career, I'd have been fired at least 2 times, and that's why.
+If I had to be a pragmatic agilist during my career, I'd have been fired several times, and that's why.

 <!-- more -->

 ## The Agile rape

+{% img right /images/televangelist.jpg %}

 We hear the word *Agile* everywhere, thanks to the fact that this is a concept 10 years old, brought to the public by some